bcgov/citz-imb-sp-utilities/README.md

 # SharePoint Utilities

-utility methods/functions for use with SharePoint 2016
+utility methods/functions for use with SharePoint 2016.
+Depends on [React](https://www.npmjs.com/package/react).

 # Installation

-`npm install --save-dev citz-imb-sp-utilities`
+`npm install citz-imb-sp-utilities`

 then...